org-cloudbees-dragan/traditional-ha/README.md

 * Open the Operations Center
   * use `admin/admin` for login
 * Request a license (first option in the screen "Request trial license")
-* Click on the pre provisioned controller "ha" in the Operations center UI
+* Click on the pre provisioned controller "ha" in the Operations Center UI
 * Add `http://client.ha`and click `push configuration` and `join operations center`
 * Now you are on an Controller running in HA/HS mode.
 A test Pipeline job using an SSH agent is already running